moorepants/learn-multibody-dynamics/introduction.rst

 .. _1000+ contributors: https://github.com/sympy/sympy/blob/master/AUTHORS

 For this text, Peter Stahlecker and Jan Heinen provided page-by-page review of the text while drafting the first version.
+Arthur Ryman also contributed numerous edits to the first version.
 Their feedback has helped improve the text in many ways.

 Tools Behind the Book
 =====================